Embarrassed by rocket crash, North Korea may try nuclear test

 The isolated North, using the launch to celebrate the 100th birthday of the dead founding president Kim Il-sung and to mark the rise to power of his grandson Kim Jong-un, is now widely expected to press ahead with its third nuclear test to show its military strength.

-The two Koreas are divided by the world’s most militarized border and remain technically at war after an armistice ended the Korean War in 1953.
+The two Koreas are divided by the world’s most militarised border and remain technically at war after an armistice ended the Korean War in 1953.

 The United States and Japan said the rocket, which they claimed was a disguised missile test and the North said was to put a satellite into orbit, crashed into the sea after travelling a much shorter distance than a previous North Korean launch.